1st SFG (A) Green Berets perform maritime operations on the Columbia River

-ASTORIA, Ore. – U.S. Army Special Forces Soldiers with 3rd Battalion, 1st Special Forces Group (Airborne), maneuver in Zodiac Milpro military inflatable boats on the Columbia River, Oregon, May 25, 2021, during maritime operations training.
+ASTORIA, Ore. – U.S. Army Special Forces Soldiers with 3rd Battalion, 1st Special Forces Group (Airborne), perform maritime operations training around the Columbia River, Oregon, May 26, 2021.
 Special Forces Operational Detachment Alphas routinely train on a variety of infiltration platforms that include sea, land and air, to insert into isolated or denied areas overseas and respond aggressively to national threats of the 21st century.
-The training along the Columbia River presents a more diverse and unique training environment that isn't available on nearby military installations.
+The training along the Columbia River presents a more diverse and unique training environment that isn't available at nearby military installations.

 |Date Taken: